tucsonmesh/tucsonmesh-docs/docs/guides/realignment/index.md

 ![Certificate Warning](img/litebeam-web-browser-warning-1200x679.png)

 - This will bring you to the administration interface.
-- Type in the admin username and password and log into the administration interface.
+- Use the admin username and password you recieved from Tucson Mesh Admin to log into the administration interface.

 ![Administrative Interface Login](img/litebeam-web-login-1200x679.png)